zammad/zammad-admin-documentation/manage/webhook.rst

 .. note:: ⌛ **Webhooks may not arrive immediately.**

    Webhooks are sent out with the same priority and order as email triggers.
-   If webhook dispatch fails (*e.g.,* because the receiving server is misconfigured), Zammad will retry up to four times.
+   If webhook dispatch fails (e.g. because the receiving server is misconfigured), Zammad will retry up to four times.

 .. hint::